bbc/bug/docs/pages/development/index.md

 -   If you experience errors during the `npm i` process using `npm i --legacy-peer-deps` may help.
 -   The `-d` in the command `docker compose -d` deataches the process from the terminal running the container in the background.
 -   If you're getting Docker related 'permission denied' errors, make sure you've run the Docker [post-installation steps](https://docs.docker.com/engine/install/linux-postinstall/) on Linux.
--   If you're developing on a linux OS you may see errors on the main bug container logs regarding file write persmission.
-This can be solved by giving the docker group read write permissions on the respository directory.
+-   If you're developing on a linux OS you may see errors on the main bug container logs regarding file write permission.
+This can be solved by giving the docker group read write permissions on the repository directory.
 -   If using a linux machine for development it's suggested that [docker engine](https://docs.docker.com/engine/install/ubuntu/) is used rather than docker desktop.